SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%207%20Azure%20Service.JPG)

 You must been registered for the Azure Cloud Services (see https://azure.microsoft.com/ for more details), and you must have configured a resource for the "Microsoft Cognitive Services Speech" API.
 Both is really easy and free of charge.
 After you have configured the resource, you will get access to the subscription key and the token issuer endpoint information.
+Depending on your Windows installation, you might have to install the latest .NET Runtime as well (version 4.6.1 is sufficient).

 Please note, that although you must supply a credit card when registering, according to Microsoft, you won't be charged a single cent, unless you give explicit consent for a specific resource.
 Regarding the Speech API resource, up to 500.000 characters of Text-to-Speech conversion are free per month.
 I am quite sure, that you will never reach this limit, unless you are doing 24 h races seven times a week for the whole month, so give it a try...